 Disputing Course Subject Assignments

 Course subjects are assigned to categories based on the titles and department prefixes listed on your official transcripts, not the course content itself.
 Since your podiatric medicine programs determine and use the standardized AACPMAS course subject list, they will not consider dispute requests for course subject assignments that are clearly indicated on this list.
-For example, Medical Terminology is considered and listed as an English course, and any request to dispute this will be denied.
 Additionally, AACPMAS will not accept documentation (i.e. letters, course descriptions, unofficial transcripts) in an attempt to prove a course's content differed from that indicated by the title and prefix.

 The following correction requests must be submitted in writing via email.

 If, during verification, a course subject is incorrectly assigned to the wrong category, AACPMAS can re-review the course title and prefix and make appropriate changes.
 For example, if your course is titled Inorganic Chemistry I, but was incorrectly categorized as Organic Chemistry, AACPMAS can update this coursework after verification.
 To update course subjects that were categorized incorrectly, email customer service at email@example.com with the subject line Course Subject Correction and indicate the requested change.

 On some occasions courses may have questionable or vague titles.
 If a verified course subject assignment is correct by AACPMAS standards, but you feel that you can provide a course description which indicates it should reflect a different category, you can request that AACPMAS provide this information to your programs.
 To request an admissions notification for a questionable or vague title, email customer service at firstname.lastname@example.org with the subject line Course Subject Correction and support your argument by providing the following:

 - Indicate the course in question and what you believe it should be categorized as.